NamNam9252/NexTMove/README.md

 ## Getting Started

-clone the repo adn the run
+clone the repo and the run
 ```bash
 npm install
 ```